publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch12/schII/ptV/m__us_usc_t8_s1258.md

     (a)

-     The Secretary of Homeland Security may, under such conditions as he may prescribe, authorize a change from any nonimmigrant classification to any other nonimmigrant classification in the case of any alien lawfully admitted to the United States as a nonimmigrant who is continuing to maintain that status and who is not inadmissible under [section 1182(a)(9)(B)(i) of this title][/us/usc/t8/s1182/a/9/B/i] (or whose inadmissibility under such section is waived under [section 1182(a)(9)(B)(v) of this title][/us/usc/t8/s1182/a/9/B/v]), except (subject to subsection (b) of this section) in the case of—
+     The Secretary of Homeland Security may, under such conditions as he may prescribe, authorize a change from any nonimmigrant classification to any other nonimmigrant classification in the case of any alien lawfully admitted to the United States as a nonimmigrant who is continuing to maintain that status and who is not inadmissible under [section 1182(a)(9)(B)(i) of this title][/us/usc/t8/s1182/a/9/B/i] (or whose inadmissibility under such section is waived under [section 1182(a)(9)(B)(v) of this title][/us/usc/t8/s1182/a/9/B/v]), except (subject to subsection (b)) in the case of—

         (1) an alien classified as a nonimmigrant under subparagraph (C), (D), (K), or (S) of [section 1101(a)(15) of this title][/us/usc/t8/s1101/a/15],